 - Are health screening procedures in place at airports and other ports of entry?
 Yes

 - If you remain in Egypt beyond the one-month duration of your tourist visa, you are allowed to be present for 14 additional days without incurring a fine.
 Beyond this you will have to go to an office of the Passports, Emigration & Nationality Administration to update your visa status and pay the fine before you will be allowed to exit Egypt.
-For those in the Greater Cairo area, the office is located in Abbassiya (here).
+For those in the Greater Cairo area, the office is located in Abbassiya.
 The Abbassiya office has reduced hours due to COVID-19 and is open from 8:30 am until 2:00 pm.
 While Egyptian immigration officers may grant waivers of some overstay fines for travelers who remained in Egypt because they were unable to depart the country due to the COVID-19 outbreak, an Egyptian immigration officer will make this determination on a case by case basis.

 - Is a curfew in place?
 No

 - Are there restrictions on intercity or interstate travel?
-Yes
+No

 - Are commercial flights operating?
 Yes

 - Is public transportation operating?
-Yes
+Face masks are required.

-Fines for Non-Compliance:
+Fines for Non-Compliance

 - The U.S. Embassy in Cairo encourages U.S. citizens seeking COVID-19 medical information to reference the Government of Egypt’s Ministry of Health and Population’s social media accounts at https://www.facebook.com/egypt.mohp/ (Arabic only).
-The Government of Egypt has also provided a COVID-19 dedicated hotline at 105 15335 or 15469 for additional inquiries (Arabic proficiency recommended).
+The Government of Egypt has also provided a COVID-19 dedicated hotline at 105 or 15335 for additional inquiries (Arabic proficiency recommended).

 - Other links:

-- COVID-19 crisis page on travel.state.gov
+COVID-19 Traveler Information page on travel.state.gov

 CDC page on COVID-19

-Enroll in the Smart Traveler Enrollment Program (STEP) to receive Alerts.
+Enroll in the Smart Traveler Enrollment Program (STEP) to receive Alerts

 Follow us on Facebook and Twitter